Should You Choose an Open Adoption in Arizona?

 Open adoptions can create a lifelong bond with your child and the adoptive family.

-Arizona open adoptions are beneficial to the birth parents, as this will help them heal post-placement.
-They can watch their child grow up healthy and loved, and ease the worries they may have about their adoption decision.
+Arizona open adoptions have many benefits for everyone involved.
+Many birth parents find that choosing open adoption in AZ helps them heal post-placement.
+They can watch their child grow up healthy and loved and ease the worries they may have about their adoption decision.
 Through open adoption in Arizona, birth and adoptive families remain connected and a part of each other’s lives.

 American Adoptions agrees with the recommendation of experts that greater openness in adoption benefits all parties involved, especially the adoptee.
 Whenever possible, we recommend open adoptions in AZ.